Believe it or not, my husband is a fan of romantic comedies (I hope he doesn’t mind me admitting that publicly). But me? Not so much.

 And let’s not forget the best friend.
 The ingénue is usually found whining about all the complications in her life to her best friend(s) who is either:

 a group of 2-3 equally attractive, less funny but more outspoken group of women who enjoy casting dispersions on the entire male gender while loudly cackling and publicly discussing their sex lives in vivid detail

 a tub of ice cream and/or a cat (this is to drive home the point that she’s sad and lonely, since only sad and lonely women eat ice cream and have cats and every woman who doesn’t have a man is obviously sad and lonely. duh.)

-DOES ANY of this sound vaguely reminiscent of you and your life?
+Does any of this sound vaguely reminiscent of you and your life?
 Yeah.
 Me neither.

-EVEN WHEN they’re at their worst these fantasy relationships are still borderline unattainable and 100% unrealistic.
-I don’t know about you but no argument I have ever had with a boyfriend (or my honey) even remotely resembles the average romcom row.
+Even when they’re at their worst these fantasy relationships are still borderline unattainable and 100% unrealistic.
+I don’t know about you but no argument I have ever had with a boyfriend (or my husband) even remotely resembles the average romcom row.

-ROMCOMS SO DRASTICALLY distort reality that I’m inclined to go so far as to say that they and they alone are responsible for the belief that some men have that women don’t poop or fart.
+Romcoms so drastically distort reality that I’m inclined to go so far as to say that they and they alone are responsible for the belief that some men have that women don’t poop or fart.
 For those men who labor under such delusions please allow me to direct you to any women’s public bathroom.

 There is no greater proof of just how disgusting and unhygienic women can be.
 There are bodily functions galore and the trail of unidentifiable fluids some women leave on surfaces in their wake is devastating.